afinemax/Astron_2024/README.md

 - [ ] Try combining data with those from other telescopes to measure fringes / localization

-- [ ] Observe FRBs, but more likely pulsars.
+- [x] Observe FRBs, but more likely pulsars.
+	- Observing repeating FRB20240209A which is active see [ATel#16670 by Vishwangi Shah (McGill University) on behalf of the CHIME/FRB Collaboration](https://www.astronomerstelegram.org/?read=16670)

 - And beyond!